-Marketplace sales are a great way for many companies to make extra money.
+Marketplace sales Taxes are a great way for many companies to make extra money.
 But, they’re not without their own challenges.
 Here’s a look at a few.

 Unlike Washington State businesses that operate on their own, marketplace sellers make retail sales through marketplaces or marketplace facilitators.
 As such, the state enacted legislation to improve the marketplace tax experience.
 Specifically, Section 3 of D.C.
 Law 22-258 requires marketplace sellers to collect and remit the appropriate state tax on taxable sales made through a marketplace.
 This is in addition to the required business & occupation tax.
 Depending on the type of marketplace seller, additional reporting requirements may apply.